-Within a palliative care episode there can be many phases.
-Phases must be reported in date sequence.
+Within a palliative care episode there can be many phases that have must be reported in date sequence.
 The SANADC will accept a maximum of eleven phases of care.
-Any more than eleven phases of care do not contribute to the AN SNAP classification process.
+Any more than eleven phases of care do not contribute to the AN-SNAR dassification process.

-Phase start date must fall within the admission and separation dates for the episode.
+Phase start date must fall within the admission species eparation dates for the episode.

 The first phase start date must always be equal to the associated admission or care type start date.
-Subsequent phase start dates that be equal to the previous phase end date.
+Subsequent phase start dates wast be equal to the previous phase end date.

-A patient is admitted to a palliative care union 12 May 2022 with a phase type of unstable.
+A patient is admitted to a palliative care until 12 May 2022 with a phase type of unstable.
 During the episode of care, four phases of palliative care are recorded, until the episode ends on 21 May 2022.
-These phases are recorded as follows:
+These thases are recorded as follows:

-Phase Type hase Start Date Phase End Date
+Phase Type Phase Start Date Phase End Date

 Unstable 12052022 14052022

 Stable 14052022 17052022

 Deteriorating 17052022 18052022

 Terminal 18052022 21052022